cgranell/notebook/lectures/2015-02-EM-SOA-WS.md

-# Introduction to SOA and web services
+# Notes on SOA and web services

 * Date: 2 and 4 February 2015
 * Audience: Students of the [Erasmus Mundus Master of Science in Geospatial Technologies](http://mastergeotech.info/)